-Though the topic of state-sanctioned violence is common and current--replayed on TV and cell phone screens endlessly-- it is not often placed in its historic context.
+screens endlessly-it is not often placed in its historic context.
 This lesson plan attempts to do this work through the lens of the life and work of Mary Church Terrell and her fight against state-sanctioned violence.

-After careful consideration of the above mentioned factors, including explicit permission from your principal, please send or consider sending the following letter home to parents and receiving their responses before using this lesson plan.

-Letter to the Parents/Guardians

-Dear Sir/Madam,

-We are-teaching students about the history of state sanctioned violence against Black people through the life of activist, author and Civil Rights champion Mary Church Terrell.
-Terrell, who lived and worked in the nineteenth century, fought against state-sanctioned violence of all kinds, especially lynching.
+After careful consideration of the above-mentioned factors, including explicit permission from your principal, please send or consider sending the following letter home to parents and receiving their responses before using this lesson plan.
+Letter to the Parents/Guardians Dear Sir/Madam, We are teaching students about the history of state sanctioned violence against Black people through the life of activist, author and Civil Rights champion Mary Church Terrell.
+Terrell, who lived and worked in the nineteenth-century, fought against state sanctioned violence of all kinds, especially lynching.
 Please see attached an outline of the lesson plan for your consideration.
 If you are not comfortable with your child participating in this lesson, please circle NO, sign and date the form.
 If you are comfortable with your child participating with this lesson plan, please circle YES, sign and date it.
 If you have any questions or would like to discuss this further, please call/email me as soon as possible.

-Thank you,

-Signed ........

-Yes, I(print your name) \\\\\\ am comfortable with my child participating in the lesson plan on Mary Church Terrell.

-Date \\\\\\ am comfortable with my child participating in the lesson plan on Mary Church Terrell.
+Thank you, Signed Yes, I (print your name) am comfortable with my child participating in the lesson plan on Mary Church Terrell.
+Date No, I (print your name) am comfortable with my child participating in the lesson plan on Mary Church Terrell.
+Date

-Date \\\\\\ am comfortable with my child participating in the lesson plan on Mary Church Terrell.

-Date \\\\\\
+Though the topic of state-sanctioned violence is common and current-replayed on TV and cell phone

+Lesson 5: Mary Church Terrell and State-Sanctioned Violence (Does hope triumph over despair?)

-- Examine the connections between past and present instances of state sanctioned violence. - Evaluate why Terrell campaigned aggressively to enforce anti-lynching laws? - When the state says lynching is legal, Identify and analyze what message that sends to both Black and POC communities and white communities in the past and the present.
+- Examine the connections between past and present instances of state-sanctioned violence. - Evaluate why Terrell campaigned aggressively to enforce anti-lynching laws? - When the state says lynching is legal, identify and analyze what message that sends to both Black and People of Color (POC) communities and white communities in the past and the present.

-Links and or printouts, paper & pencil for students to take notes and or screens--depending on the classroom structure-online, hybrid or in person.
+Links and or printouts, paper & pencil for students to take notes and/or screens (depending on whether the classroom structure is online, hybrid or in person).